Vopaaz/checkpointing/docs/docs/caveats.md

     0
     ```

-Unfortunately the change in `bar` is not captured, resulting in a wrong return value.
+Unfortunately, the change in `bar` is not captured, resulting in a wrong return value.

 The other side of this same problem is that,
-renaming a reference function will the cause the decorated function to re-execute.
+renaming a reference function will cause the decorated function to re-execute.

 === "1st run"